While You're Here

 The District covers more than 2,100 square kilometres, with over 400 kilometres of coastline.
-In the centre of it all is the Shiretown of Guysborough, by any measure one of the most picturesque places in the province, and home to acclaimed theatre, a perfect harbour and a visually enticing golf course bordered by water on three sides.
-At the northeastern most tip sits Canso, a community steeped in history and now host to one of the most popular annual summer folk festivals anywhere named for native son Stan Rogers.
+In the centre of it all is the Shiretown of Guysborough, by any measure one of the most picturesque places in the province, and home to acclaimed theatre and a perfect harbour At the northeastern most tip sits Canso, a community steeped in history and now host to one of the most popular annual summer folk festivals anywhere named for native son Stan Rogers.

 The District offers accommodations of every sort.
 Elegant country inns, earthy coastal campsites and most everything in between.
 What can you do in the District of Guysborough?
 Hike the rugged coastal and quiet forest trails; paddle still inland and roiling ocean waters; enjoy nature as far as the eye can see in all directions; tour 300-year old ruins, look for gold in the hills; see a play, sail a fiord; sit and listen to what the world sounded like not so long ago.